wwwted/MySQL-HOWTOs/howtos/firewall.md

 If you want, set firewall in RECORDING mode again and re-read file fw2.sql and you will see that whitelist is update and then you can successfully execute the last two SELECT statments.

-If you want to clear firewall whitelist use command:
+If you want to clear firewall whitelist use command (run as admin user):
 ```
 CALL mysql.sp_set_firewall_mode('ted@localhost', 'RESET');
 ```